 - I wanted to understand how sustainability-consulting functions work and learn how to run a sustainable business.
 I began working at a sustainability consultancy startup in Berlin where I worked in communications, putting my diverse design skills into practice.

 - I began freelancing on the side and eventually took the leap to start my own design business full-time.
 My mission is to combine ethics with aesthetics.
 I work with conscious businesses in the field of sustainability to amplify their positive impact through compelling visuals.

 Sofia Granefelt Laurén works as a service designer at Transformator Design in Stockholm.
 We asked Sofia some questions about how she ended up there and what she works with.

-I graduated in 2012, one year later than planned, since I took a year off to go to India.
+I graduated one year later than planned, since I took a year off to go to India.
 The experiences I gained from that trip made that extra year before graduation worthwhile.
 I think my year in India changed my attitude to my last year as a design student, so that I could make the most of my time there.

 Did you start working at Transformator directly after your graduation, and how did you end up there?

 It all started when I was introduced to Service Design in my last year in the design programme.
 I was immediately interested in its methods and what you can accomplish with them.
 I heard that Transformator Design definitely was the place to be if you wanted to learn more about Service Design.
 I applied for a trainee position right after graduation, when I moved to Stockholm, and I've been working at Transformator ever since.

 What's your title, and what do you do?

 My title is Service Designer.
 This means that I work with projects in which I try to understand the customer's and user's incentives, needs and experiences of the service, for example by observing and talking to the final users.
 Based on this understanding, we develop proposals and concepts in an iterative process together with the users and clients.

 What does an ordinary day at work look like?